 In order to measure the time taken by a laser light pulse to travel from space to Earth and back, an exceptionally good stopwatch with the ability to measure within a fraction of a billionth of a second is required.

-NASA’s Goddard Space Flight Center in Greenbelt, Maryland, have built a similar timer for the Ice, Cloud and land Elevation Satellite-2 (ICESat-2).
+Engineers at NASA’s Goddard Space Flight Center in Greenbelt, Maryland, have built a similar timer for the Ice, Cloud and land Elevation Satellite-2 (ICESat-2).
 Scheduled to be launched in 2018, ICESat-2 will use six green laser beams to measure height.

 Researchers can use its unbelievably accurate time measurements to compute the distance between the satellite and the Earth below, and from there, they can record accurate height measurements of ice sheets, sea ice, forests, glaciers, and the remaining surfaces of the planet.